Greenland: Home rule and self-rule (1945–present)

+Premier Jens-Frederik Nielsen at the 2025 opening of the Danish parliament in Copenhagen.
+Greenland has retained strong ties with Denmark since self-rule.

 Greenland voters approved a referendum on greater autonomy on 25 November 2008.
 According to one study, the 2008 vote created what "can be seen as a system between home rule and full independence".
 On 21 June 2009, Greenland gained self-rule with provisions for assuming responsibility for self-government of its judicial affairs, policing matters, and natural resources.
 Also, Greenlanders were recognized as a separate people under international law.
-Denmark maintains control of the territory's foreign affairs and defence matters, and upholds an annual block grant of 3.2 billion Danish kroner.
-As Greenland begins to collect revenues from its natural resources, this grant will gradually be diminished; this is generally considered to be a step toward the territory's eventual full independence from Denmark.
-In 2012, Greenlandic was declared the sole official language of Greenland at a historic ceremony.
-In February 2024, Naalakkersuisut released a policy document outlining the territory's goal of asserting greater autonomy in international affairs.
-The strategy emphasizes Greenland's right to influence decisions that impact its future.
-Key objectives include strengthening relations with Arctic North America, promoting regional peace, enhancing security cooperation within the Kingdom of Denmark and NATO, and addressing the growing global interest in the Arctic from major powers such as the United States, Canada, Russia, and China.
+Denmark maintains control of the territory's foreign affairs and defence matters, and upholds an annual block grant of As Greenland begins to collect revenues from its natural resources, this grant will gradually be diminished; this is generally considered to be a step toward the territory's eventual full independence from Denmark.
+In 2009, Greenlandic was declared the sole official language of Greenland at a historic ceremony.